What Is a Forex Expert Advisor (EA)?

-An Expert Advisor (EA) is an automated trading program that runs on the MetaTrader platform.
-It analyzes the market, identifies trading opportunities, and executes trades automatically — all without human intervention.
+A forex Expert Advisor (EA) is an automated trading program that runs on the MetaTrader 4 (MT4) platform.
+It analyzes the market, identifies trading opportunities, and executes forex trades automatically — all without human intervention.
+EAs are the standard way professional retail traders automate their strategies.

 How Do EAs Work?